 Society must do its best to ensure that all of its members understand the depth of the crisis.
 Public discussion of potential population-growth scenarios should be effectively promoted, and appropriate solutions considered and then chosen.
 Action must be taken.

-An update in 2014: We have a world population of more than seven and one-quarter billion.
-This entire issue has now become so alarmingly serious, with no simple solution, and with difficult problems looming -- and with no ethical way of defending what humanity is doing right now, harming the planet and its life -- that many media outlets have simply stopped even mentioning the problem.
+An update in 2017: We have a world population that is now passing seven and one-half billion.
+This entire issue has truly become so alarmingly serious, with no simple solution, and with difficult problems looming -- and with no ethical way of defending what humanity is doing right now, harming the planet and its life -- that many media outlets have simply stopped even covering the problem.
 And are basically choosing to not delve into the various facets of the dilemma.
 Help to do what you reasonably can (Letters to the Editor, etc.) to get this matter into the news.

 Please look at The Future section of this site (click The Future box at the top, leftside) for additional ideas.